mmmyyc/ai-template/README.md

-# YCamie — Typescript
+# SlidesCraft — Typescript

-Hey maker 👋 it's Marc from [YCamie](https://shipfa.st/docs).
+Hey maker 👋 it's Marc from [SlidesCraft](https://shipfa.st/docs).
 Let's get your startup off the ground, FAST ⚡️

 <sub>**Watch/Star the repo to be notified when updates are pushed**</sub>